Letter to the editor: Davis would be effective senator

 Editor:

-I recently received a postcard from NY Assembly Member Dan Stec, promising to expand broadband internet in the North Country if he’s elected to the state Senate.
+I recently received a postcard from NY Assembly member Dan Stec, promising to expand broadband internet in the North Country if he’s elected to the NY State Senate.
 That’s good, but every candidate supports that.

 I plan to vote for his opponent, Kimberly Davis.
 Mr. Stec has a mixed voting record in the Assembly.
 I applaud him for supporting S08298, which prohibits the state of New York from selling or displaying symbols of hate, specifically the Battle Flag of the Confederacy.